TeachBooks/learn-programming/book/workflows/git/cli/git_the_rest.md

 ![Recovery of old version](./images/track2.png)

-Notice in {numref}`track2` that because we included file name in the checkout command we have returned to a previous version of the file, however, we have not moved in the commit timeline, and we remain on our previous position in the graph.
+Notice that because we included file name in the checkout command we have returned to a previous version of the file, however, we have not moved in the commit timeline, and we remain on our previous position in the graph.